viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 ---
-title: 'AWS API Gateway + Terraform + Serverles Framework - Part 1'
+title: 'AWS API Gateway + Terraform + Serverless Framework - Part 1'
 date: '2021-02-01'
-tags: 'javascript,nodejs,serverless,terraform,lambda,aws,aws api gateway,rest'
+tags: 'terraform,aws,aws api gateway,rest'
 ---

 ---
 Hi, everyone!
 For this "Hands on!" we're going to build an REST API with **AWS API Gateway**, provisioned with **Terraform** and backed by **AWS Lambda** built with **Serverless Framework**.
-The REST API will allow us to send SMS Messages usign **AWS SNS**.
+The REST API will allow us to send SMS Messages using **AWS SNS**.
 Sounds like a lot of things, but it's no that lot of working.
 For this part 1, we'll provision our API Gateway with Terraform and for part 2 and 3:

-<a href="../posts/hands-on-aws-agw-terraform-sls-framwork-part-2">Part 2: coding the backend with Serverles Framework</a>
+<a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">Part 2: coding the backend with Serverless Framework</a>
-<a href="../posts/hands-on-aws-agw-terraform-sls-framwork-part-3">Part 3: securing the API with Amazon Cognito</a>
+<a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-3">Part 3: securing the API with Amazon Cognito</a>

 ---